benkatzav/PHP-SQL-Assignment/README.md

 # PHP SQL Assignment
-In this assignment I was practicing PHP native, SQL server statements and functions and web service intraction using cURL.
+In this assignment I was practicing PHP native, SQL server statements and functions and web service interaction using cURL.

 In order to run the program make sure to follow these steps:
 1. Create the database sql_inmanage